sonic-net/DASH/documentation/general/design/dash-handling-fragmented-packets.md

 1. Because the appliances are not reassembling frames nor terminating user frames there is no need to provide any action whether the **PUSH flag** is set or not.

+ ## URGENT Flag

+ 1. As Appliances are wire-rate, this flag can be ignored unless destined for the Operating System which is out of scope for this document.

 ## Do Not Fragment Flag